Donorhan/cubzh-library/helpers/Readme.md

 Checks if at least one element in the table satisfies the condition specified by the callback function.

 ### Math
+`helpers.math.clamp(value, min, max)`
+Clamp a value between min and max included.

 `helpers.math.lerp(from, to, time)`
 Linear interpolation between two values

+`helpers.math.pingPong(value, length)`
+The value will alternate between "value" and "length" progressively.

+`helpers.math.repeatValue(value, length)`
+The value will go to "length" and then return directly to 0.

 `helpers.math.remap(value, low1, high1, low2, high2)`
 Remaps a value from one range to another using linear interpolation.

 `helpers.math.round(value)`
 Round a number to its nearest higher or lower value.

+### Shape
+`helpers.shape.easeColorLinear = function(shape, startColor, color, duration, paletteIndexes = { 1 })`
+Gradually animates the color of a shape